golmschenk/dailyshowwithjonstewart/README.md

 Only tested on MacOS, but I am confident it will work on most Unix OSes.
 It might work on Windows.

-Requires Python 3, all the pip packages used, FFmpeg, and the Chrome driver for Selenium.
+Requires Python 3, pip packages listed in requirements.txt, FFmpeg, and the Chrome driver for Selenium.